Technology

 Change and upgrade

 The rises of structures fronting a square ought to be intended to give the space intelligibility.
-This won’t not be accomplished by shallow corrective treatment to the current structures however most likely requests a more radical modifying in entire or to some degree, or augmentation to encompassing structures.
+This won’t be accomplished by shallow corrective treatment to the current structures; however most likely requests a more radical modification in entire or, to some degree, augmentation to encompassing structures.

-Structures of Peter Street, Quay Street and part of Deansgate are of various ages and styles, yet hold a positive association with each other.
-Where redevelopment recommendations are advanced, the City Council will look for plans which are reliable with the character of encompassing structures.
+Structures of Peter Street, Quay Street and part of Deansgate are of various ages and styles yet hold a positive association with each other.
+Where redevelopment recommendations are advanced, the City Council will look for plans that are reliable with the character of encompassing structures.

 SEARCH